F1tenth-labs/Lab-2/README.md

 Publisher count: 0
 Subscription count: 1
 ```
 We will be publishing to this node, so its a good idea to understand what type of message we should be sending to this node.
-We can get more information on `ackermann_msgs/msg/AckermannDriveStamped` using the `ros2 interface show`
+We can get more information on `ackermann_msgs/msg/AckermannDriveStamped` using the `ros2 interface show` command.
+NOTE: If you're wondering what is subcribed to this node, you can check yourself using `ros2 topic info /drive --verbose`
 ```BASH
 ○ → ros2 interface show ackermann_msgs/msg/AckermannDriveStamped
 ## Time stamped drive command for robots with Ackermann steering.